Foster the People: 2018–2021: In the Darkest of Nights, Let the Birds Sing EP, departure from Columbia Records, and departure of Mark Pontius

-On December 1, 2020, Mark Foster announced that he would be hosting a show on Alt Nation titled Escapology.
-Closing the first episode, he debuted "Cadillac", a track from the upcoming EP.

-On December 11, 2020, In the Darkest of Nights, Let the Birds Sing was released.
-The tracklist included the three pre-released singles; "Lamb's Wool", "The Things We Do", and "Under the Moon", along with the recently debuted "Cadillac", and two new songs: "Walk With a Big Stick" and "Your Heart Is My Home".

-Mark Foster said in a 'Live at My Den' interview that most of the EP was written throughout quarantine, where the band passed around different projects until 'the EP felt complete'.
+The group released an eighth single titled "Under the Moon" on November 13, 2020.
+This single was followed by the EP titled In the Darkest of Nights, Let the Birds Sing, released on December 11, 2020.
+The tracklist included the three pre-released singles: "Lamb's Wool", "The Things We Do", and "Under the Moon", along with the recently debuted "Cadillac", and two new songs: "Walk With a Big Stick" and "Your Heart Is My Home".
+Mark Foster said in a Live at My Den interview that most of the EP was written throughout quarantine, where the band passed around different projects until "the EP felt complete."

 On May 23, 2021, Foster the People released a teaser to celebrate the tenth anniversary of their debut album Torches titled Torches X. The anniversary album, which features new and remixed tracks from the exclusive editions, released on November 12 the same year.
 To celebrate, they released the track "Broken Jaw" which was originally exclusive to the iTunes edition.

-On October 13, 2021, Mark Pontius announced that he would be leaving the band to focus on raising his daughter, leaving Foster as the only founding member still in the band.
+On October 13, 2021, Mark Pontius left the band to focus on raising his daughter, leaving Foster as the only founding member still in the band.

 On October 29, 2021, the group teamed up with Canadian DJ Deadmau5 to release a new single titled "Hyperlandia", which had been in the works since 2016.

 In November 2021, the band performed Torches X concerts at the Wiltern, which were live-streamed worldwide via the Moment House platform.

+From late 2021 until early 2024, the band was on unofficial hiatus, and no social media posts were made from the band's accounts.

+2024–present: Paradise State of Mind, and departure of Sean Cimino

+In May 2024, the band was confirmed to be working on a new song titled "Lost in Space".
+This single release was followed by the announcement of a fourth studio album, Paradise State of Mind, released on August 16, 2024, to mostly positive reviews yet commercially underperforming.
+This has in part been attributed to the band's unofficial hiatus between 2021 and 2024 with no announcement of new music during this period, causing many fans to speculate the band was no longer together.
+Despite the commercial underperformance, the album is the highest rated album by Foster the People on Metacritic.

+Mark Foster confirmed the departure of Sean Cimino from the band, but stated he had contributed guitar and modular to several tracks on the new record.

+Foster also announced a collaboration with Electric Guest that would be released separately to the album.

+Musical style

+Foster the People's musical style has been described indie pop, synth-pop, dance-pop, alternative rock, indie rock, neo-psychedelia, indietronica, and psychedelic pop.